Meskhetian Turks: Wedding

 Meskhetian Turks' weddings consist of a traditional proposal from the groom's parents and if the bride's parents accept the proposal, an engagement party, or Nişan, is done.
 Everyone at the Nişan is given a ceremonial sweet drink, called Sharbat.
 The actual wedding lasts for two days.
 On the first day the bride leaves her house and on the second day is when the marriage happens.
 Before the bride enters her husband's house she uses the heel on her shoe to break two plates with her foot and applies honey on the doorway.
 This tradition serves the purpose of wishing happiness upon the new bride and groom in their marriage.
 At the end of the wedding, a dance ensues with the men and women dancing separately.
 Finally, the newlyweds have their last dance which is called the ‘Waltz’ and that completes the wedding.

 Circumcision

-The religious male circumcision ceremony of the Ahiska Turks, is hold in a big way of dance, music, guests, recitation of the Koran and a special Kirve (Sandek).
+The religious male circumcision ceremony of the Ahiska Turks, involves dance, music, guests, recitation of the Koran and a special Kirve (Sandek).

 Notable people

-Ömürbek Babanov, Billionaire and former Prime Minister of Kyrgyzstan (2011-12).
+Ömürbek Babanov, Billionaire and former Prime Minister of Kyrgyzstan (2011–12).

 Timur Kapadze, football player and manager of the Uzbekistan national football team.

 Omar Faig Nemanzadeh, writer in Azerbaijan.

 The following is list of people of Turkish Meshetian origin: